astrofrog/Astropy4MPIK/index.rst

 The format of the workshop will be to have several ~20 minute sessions to look at different parts of Astropy.
-In each session, I will spend 5-10 minutes presenting the basic functionality of a given package, during which you are encouraged to follow along.
+In each session, I will spend 5-10 minutes presenting the basic functionality of a given package, during which you are encouraged to follow along on your laptop.
 The remaining time (10-15 minutes) will be spent on practical exercises.
-Each session will have exercises of increasing difficulty, so that both beginners and experienced users can find something at their level.
+Each session will have exercises of increasing difficulty, so that both beginners, intermediate, and experienced users can find challenges at their level.

 Advanced users can always go and look at the `documentation